ignavinuales/facemask_deploy/README.md

 # Face mask detection using YOLOv7 (Computer Vision)
-This project aimed to create an app to detect people wearing face masks.
-The app is deployed on streamlint and you can use and test it by accessing the following link: https://ignavinuales-facemask-deploy-main-evthqf.streamlit.app/
+This project aimed to retrain a YOLOv7 model to detect people wearing face masks.
+Moreover, I created and deployed a web app on Streamlit for users to test the model.
+It can be accessed by the following link: https://ignavinuales-facemask-deploy-main-evthqf.streamlit.app/

-## Objectives
-Trained a YOLOv7 model to Detect people wearing face masks, not wearing masks, and wearing them incorrectly.
-Then, create an MVP web app for users to test the model.
+## Objectives Then, create an MVP web app for users to test the model.
+The objective of this project is to use the official pre-trained YOLOv7 model (built on PyTorch) and retrain it on a custom dataset to detect people wearing face masks.
+The class labels are:

+- Wearing mask
+- Not wearing mask
+- Worn incorrectly

+If you want access to the official YOLOv7 implementation for a deeper understanding of its architechure, please refer to https://github.com/WongKinYiu/yolov7

 ## Project Directory Structure
     .